core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Pairwise mode moved to the document body.

+* Considerations on using the pairwise mode in non-multicast settings.

 * Optimized requests are moved as an appendix.

 * Normative support for the signature and pairwise mode.